How to use business debt

 a.
 Debt-to-equity ratio

-This ratio measures how much debt your company has in relation to equity, which is how much money you and other investors have put into the business.
-Your debts may include things such as small business loans and a mortgage on an office space.
-A lower debt-to-equity (D/E) ratio generally means your business is managing debt well.
-To know where your company’s D/E ratio stands, you have to compare it to other businesses in your industry and also consider in what industry your business operates.
-Some, such as financial services, naturally tend to take on more debt.
+This ratio measures how much debt your company has in relation to equity—how much money you and other investors have put into the business.
+Debts may include small business loans or a mortgage on office space.
+A lower debt-to-equity (D/E) ratio generally means your business manages debt well.
+To evaluate your ratio, compare it to others in your industry.
+Some industries, such as financial services, tend to carry more debt.

 b.
 Interest coverage ratio